hyperledger/indy-node/docs/start-nodes.md

 ## Remote Test Network Example

-Now lets say you want to run 4 nodes on 4 different machines as
+Now let's say you want to run 4 nodes on 4 different machines as
 1. Node1 running on 191.177.76.26
 2. Node2 running on 22.185.194.102
 3. Node3 running on 247.81.153.79
 4. Node4 running on 93.125.199.45

-For this
 On machine with IP 191.177.76.26 you will run
 ```
 ~$ generate_indy_pool_transactions --nodes 4 --clients 5 --nodeNum 1 --ips '191.177.76.26,22.185.194.102,247.81.153.79,93.125.199.45'